iabdullah215/CS-225-L/CPU Scheduling Algos/FCFS.md

 ## Definition

-FCFS is a non-preemptive scheduling algorithm used in operating systems and task management systems.
+First come First serve (FCFS) is a non-preemptive scheduling algorithm used in operating systems and task management systems.

 ## Principle: